fechbmaster/3DNIRmapper/README.md

 ## CLI Usage

 The program comes with a cli, developed with Click.
 It contains two commands.

+### map

-The first maps textures to a 3d-model:
+The first command maps textures to a 3d-model:
 ```
 Usage: nirmapper map [OPTIONS] NAME MODEL_SRC TEXTURE_SRC DST